What is a commission?

 Your prices for artwork have changed, why is that?

 Prices and postage costs are subject to change, this is because I must charge the appropriate price for my time and dedication to each artwork.
-Prices may also change due to material costs, additional time spent on artwork, urgency of artwork aka ‘priority painting fee’, etc. Prices are reviewed quarterly throughout the year and subject to change on the following dates: 1 January, 1 April, 1 July and 1 October.
+Prices may also change due to material costs, additional time spent on artwork, urgency of artwork aka ‘priority painting fee’, etc. Prices are reviewed quarterly throughout the year and subject to change in the following months: January, April, July and October.

 What are the steps to creating an artwork?

 When commissioning an artwork from any artist, you aren’t just getting a pretty picture, but their time, years of experience, dedication, back pain and a numb bum!
 There’s no quick approach to creating a portrait and I pride myself in creating an artwork that has strong attention to detail.
 Here’s a rough breakdown of what I do my end:

 - Emailing customer and agreeing on suitability of photographs provided and choosing a photograph to work from, including other questions and details required to create a portrait (size, required by, payment, postage costs, ‘priority painting fee’, etc).

 - Requesting a 50% non refundable deposit or full payment to be made by the customer via PayPal or bank transfer.